 We are committed to supporting healthy ecosystems and to the long-term sustainability of the port.
 The port authority leads, supports and develops programs and initiatives designed to manage and mitigate effects on the environment in and around the port.
 Our focus is on the stewardship of water, land and habitat within our jurisdiction.
 We also collaborate with community groups and environmental organizations to support conservation efforts and address environmental risks.

-We protect local water quality through a number of initiatives, including those that aim to prevent stormwater pollution and in-port ballast water exchange, which can harm local wildlife and contaminate local water sources.
-We also build several types of constructed habitats – such as rock bundles, marine refuge areas and habitat benches – to help preserve the marine environment.
-Learn more about water.
+We manage local water quality through a number of initiatives, including those that aim to prevent stormwater pollution and in-port ballast water exchange, which can harm local wildlife and contaminate local water sources.
+Learn more about water quality.

 To help maintain a balance between a healthy environment and future port development, we have been proactively enhancing local habitat for more than 20 years.
 Through our habitat enhancement program, we create, restore and enhance habitats throughout the Lower Mainland that benefit our region’s fish and wildlife.
 Learn more about habitat enhancement.

 Where and when appropriate, we collaborate with local community and environmental organizations to improve ecosystem health, support conservation efforts, and manage environmental risk.
 Learn more about our collaborations.